 - Character Sketch Assignments

-Meaning of Character Sketch
+What is Character Sketch

 How to Write a Character Sketch?

-A character sketch can be written about any character in a novel or a story, a famous person in history, or even of a person you know.
+A character sketch can be written about any character in a novel or a story, a famous person in history, or even a person you know.
 It introduces the reader to a particular character while providing a swift and precise overview of all their attributes.
 Below are some points that will guide you in writing a character sketch:

-- Research about the Character: To begin with, jot down their physical characteristics, personality features, emotions etc., which would give a general idea of what includes the most important traits of the character that needs to be focussed on.
+- Research about the Character: To begin with, jot down their physical characteristics, personality features, emotions, etc., which would give a general idea of what includes the most important traits of the character that needs to be focussed on.

 - Create a descriptive snapshot of the character: The best character sketches are detailed to include specific important traits, but you should avoid making it seem like a full history of the character.
 Start with making a rough draft initially, then re-read and revise it till it attains a satisfactory standard.
 Proofreading your character sketch is necessary to avoid any possible errors.